Bukk94/CoubDownloader/README.md

 Username is often auto-generated (unless specified otherwise) with 8 or more characters, numbers, dots or dashes.
 Username can be found as part of the channel's URL address (e.g. `https://coub.com/bukk9433113`).

+## Configuration
+CoubDownload is meant to be as simple as possible.
+Although you can set some settings through downloader itself, it wasn't enough for more advanced users.
+For those users, there is `Configuration.json` file in the root directory.
+Using this file you can further modify final output of the downloader.

+You can open the file with any text editor (for example `notepad`).

+### Configuration properties
+* `DownloadSegments` - true/false if CoubDownloader should download additional metadata.
+* `Loops` - Number of loops for final video (by default until end of audio, but someone wants just one loop).
+* `WaitTime` - Number of seconds to wait between each download.
+This reduces Coub's server load and you can more easily avoid ban detection.
+* `VideoQuality` - By default, highest quality is downloaded, but you can download Medium (~720p) or Low (~360p) quality.
+* `KeepAudioVideo` - Each Coub consists of audio and video.
+They are both combined into final Coub.
+By default those files are removed, but you can choose to keep them.
+* `OutputFolderPath` - By default, all Coubs are downloaded into Root directory.
+You can change that and enter your own directory (e.g. on a different drive).

 ## Files structure
 * [Root]\Coubs-info\\[dir]